Step 2 - Migrate your data

 • for a v2 CAST Console standalone migration, the machine where all CAST Imaging v3 components are installed

 The migration process is run via a batch file which refers to a configuration file containing various options that determine how the migration is actioned.
-Therefore, the first step is to set-up this configuration file: you can find it at the root of the unzipped migration tool extension, called migration.conf.
+Therefore, you now need to set-up this configuration file: you can find it at the root of the unzipped migration tool extension:

-The configuration file contains three distinct sections, described below:
+The configuration file contains various distinct sections, described below:

 1. General options